Harpephyllum caffrum

 Flowers

 On this Dioecious (unisexual floral structures with functional male and female parts on separate plants) tree, the small, whitish to yellowish green Flowers occur towards the ends of branches in axillary Panicles (indeterminate, branched inflorescence with stalked flowers).
 Each flower has 4-5 Sepals in the Calyx and 4-5 Petals in the Corolla.
 The petals extend beyond the calyx lobes.
-Male Flowers have 7-10 Stamens and free filaments are present.
+Male Flowers have 7-10 Stamens, and free filaments are present.
 The Anthers are 2-thecous (with 2 pollen sacs), each of which dehisce longitudinally.
 Here the Ovary is vestigial (imperfectly developed, non-functional relic from the past).
-The Female Flowers have a Disc (a more or less fleshy or elevated development of the receptacle) which is saucer-shaped with a scalloped rim.
+The Female Flowers have a Disc that is a more or less fleshy or elevated development of the receptacle (the expanded tip of the flower stalk from which the floral parts develop).
 Here there are conspicuous Staminodes (sterile stamens) present.
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) and the superior, single chambered Ovary has 1 pendulous ovule.
-Locules (here the cavity within the ovary) has a thick wall.
+Locules (Chamber within an ovary) have a thick wall.
 There are 4 or 5 separate Styles, and the Stigmas are truncate (appearing as if cut of at the end).
 (Oct-Feb).

 Fruit